-The injury and illness rates in this section of the report are age-adjusted.
+The illness and injury rates in this section of the report are age-adjusted.
 Differences in the age composition among groups of workers are taken into consideration in the analyses, and 1 rate is calculated for an entire group.
 This allows us to make comparisons between groups with different age compositions.
-Ageadjusted rates are calculated using the age distribution of the 1970 U.S. population as a reference.
+Age-adjusted rates are calculated using the age distribution of the 1970 U.S. population as a reference.

 Age-adjusted rates for all illness and injury categories combined are presented in Figure 11.
-The age-adjusted rates for the time period 1993-1995 presented in this report differ from those reported in the 1993, 1994, and 1995 Annual Epidemiologic Surveillance Reports due to the exclusion of diagnoses resulting from pregnancy and childbirth.
+The ageadjusted rates for the time period 1993-1995 presented in this report differ from rates presented in the 1993, 1994, and 1995 Annual Epidemiologic Surveillance Reports due to the exclusion of diagnoses resulting from pregnancy and childbirth.
 Rates from these earlier 3 years were recalculated so that comparisons with data after 1995 could be made.
 In addition, a change in the medical leave policy in 1994 resulted in a dramatic decline in the age-adjusted rates for illness and injury from 1993 to 1994.
-Because of this policy change, comparisons between 1993 and the 1994-2000 rates may not be valid.
+Because of this policy change, comparisons between 1993 and the 1994-2002 rates may not be valid.

-The decrease seen in the 2000 age-adjusted rates for all illness and injury categories combined among women did not continue in 2001.
-Rates of respiratory, injury, and digestive diagnoses increased among women from 2000 to 2001, while rates for conditions of the muscles and skeleton decreased among women for the first time since 1997 (Figure 12).
-Among men, the rates for all illness and injury categories combined decreased slightly in 2001, while the rates for the specific diagnostic categories saw little change from 2000 to 2001 (Figure 12).
+The increase seen in the 2001 ageadjusted rates for all illness and injury categories combined among women reversed itself in 2002, as the rates fell below the 2000 rate.
+Rates of respiratory, digestive, and muscles and skeleton diagnoses decreased among women from 2001 to 2002, while the 2002 rate for injuries remained constant (Figure 12).
+Among men, the rates for all illness and injury categories combined continued to decrease in 2002, while the rates for the specific diagnostic categories saw little change from 2001 to 2002.

 The age-adjusted rates of illness and injury by job category are shown in Figure 13.
 Among men, there was little change in rates for all illnesses and injuries combined in any job category.
-Among women, the rates tended to increase in all job categories except the Technical, Service, and Security groups.
-For the first 2 groups, the rates decreased slightly from 2000 to 2001.
-For women in the Administration, Professional, and Unknown groups, the rate increases were minimal.
+Among women, the rates tended to decrease in all job categories except the Security and Unknown groups.
 The substantial changes in the rates among women in the Security, Crafts and Manual Labor, and Nuclear groups were the result of the small number of workers in these groups.
+Rates calculated for small groups tend to fluctuate more than those based on larger numbers of workers.

 Figure 11.
-Age-Adjusted Rates for All Diagnoses Combined Among Women and Men from $1993\ to\ 2001$
+Age-Adjusted Rates for All Diagnoses Combined Among Women and Men from 1993 to 2002